-3.1 The agreed prices are binding, additional demands of any kind are not admissible.
-Costs for packing and transportation to the delivery address named by us, as well as customs formalities and duty are included in the price.
-The agreement on the place of delivery will not be affected by the category of the quotation.
-We will only take delivery of the quantities or amount of units ordered.
+3.1 The agreed prices are fixed prices precluding additional demands of any kind.
+The statutory value added tax is not included.
+Costs for packing and transportation to the delivery address named by us, as well as for customs formalities and duty are included in the price.
+The agreement on the place of performance shall not be affected by the terms of quotation.
+We will only take delivery of the quantities or numbers of units ordered.
 Surplus or deficit deliveries will only be permitted after a previous agreement has been negotiated with us.

 3.2 The forwarding will occur at the risk of the Supplier.
 The risk of any deterioration, including accidental loss, remains with the Supplier until delivery to our requested delivery address.
-In cases where we are to defray the costs of the transportation, transport insurance or packing, the Supplier is obliged to choose for each the lowest priced trans-portation, transport insurance, or type of packing.
+In cases where we are to defray the costs of the transportation, transport insurance or packing, the Supplier is obliged to choose in each case the lowest priced transportation, transport insurance, or type of packing.

 3.3 The Supplier is not permitted to provide transportation insurance cover for the delivery goods.
-We arrange the transportation insurance for our products.
+We are exempted from the mandatory freight forwarder´s insurance (SPV-Verzichtskunde).

 4.0 Submitting Invoices and Payment